LucAlexander/Locality/README.md

 Project_registerSystem(&pressRender, LOCALITY_STATE_RENDER_ABSOLUTE);
 ```

+Note the naming convention for the internal system functions, `_su` for logical update system and `_sr` for logical rendering system.

 ## Resources
 There are build in directory references to non code resource files.
 Anything from fonts to images.
 These are defined in the preprocessor in the following manner
 ```